space-fold-technologies/aurora-agent/README.md

 #### STEPS ####

-Edit the contents of in `resources/settings.yml` substituting what is required
+Edit the contents of in `resources/settings.yml` substituting what is required and copy this to the `etc/aurora` directory

 ```yaml
 provider: DOCKER-SWARM